Software-Aurora-Lab/scenoRITA-Autoware/NOTES.md

 ## autoware/autoware_record/record.py

-You can refer to [autoware_record](https://github.com/lethal233/autoware_record) on how to use it.  for instructions on its usage.
+You can refer to [autoware_record](https://github.com/lethal233/autoware_record) for instructions on its usage.
 This is an updated version of `rosbag_reader.py`.
 Currently, we have completed unit testing of `autoware_record`, but integration testing with scenoRITA is still pending.
 Therefore, we are using `rosbag_reader.py` to read all the records for now.